-- related activities such as treatment/intervention, assessment, interviews, report writing, case presentations, providing supervision, or consultation, including service-related activities as part of a clinical research project; - 4.
+- 3. At least fifty (50) percent of the doctoral supervised experience must be in service-related activities such as intervention, assessment, interviews, report writing, case presentations, providing supervision, or consultation, including service-related activities as part of an applied research project; - 4.
 At least fifty (50) percent of the service-related activity time listed in D 3 must be inperson direct client contact; - 5.
-No more than ten (10) percent of the internship time shall be allocated for nonclinically related research or teaching formal courses; - 6.
+No more than ten (10) percent of the internship time shall be allocated to applied research or teaching formal courses; - 6.
 A doctoral intern shall be provided with supervision for at least ten (10) percent of the total time worked each week.
 At least fifty (50) percent of the supervision shall be in individual, in-person supervision, at least half of which must be with the primary supervisor(s).
-The remainder of the supervision can be in a group setting, and/or be provided by another licensed psychologist or licensed mental health provider or by a more advanced trainee under the supervision of a licensed psychologist; - 7.
-No more than fifty (50) percent of the minimum required hours of individual supervision and no more than fifty (50) percent of the additional required hours of supervision shall be provided by Telepsychology supervision; - 8.
+The remainder of the supervision can be in a group setting, and/or be provided by another licensed psychologist or by a more advanced trainee under the supervision of a licensed psychologist; - 7.
+No more than fifty (50) percent of the minimum required hours of individual supervision and no more than fifty (50) percent of the additional required hours of supervision shall be provided by telepsychology supervision; - 8.
 Telepsychology supervision shall be provided in compliance with the supervision requirements of the relevant regulatory authority in psychology; - 9.
 A minimum of one (1) in-person session shall occur with the supervisor before telepsychology supervision shall commence; and - 10.
 The use of telepsychology supervision shall take into account the training needs of the supervisee and the service needs of the clients, protecting them from harm.